Start Here

 Progress is allowed to compound

-Most downtowns do not need to try harder.
+Most downtowns don’t need to try harder.
 They need to do the next right thing.

 Where to Go Next